Dorr Rebellion: Increased voting and liberation

-His arrest elevated his status to that of a martyr, gradually increasing public sympathy for his cause.
+Dorr's arrest elevated his status to that of a martyr, gradually increasing public sympathy for his cause.
 The Dorr Liberation Society was formed, which began selling "Liberation Stock" to raise funds in the hopes of bringing his case before the Supreme Court.
 His parents and an uncle, who had fought against him, petitioned for his release.
 After much debate, it was decided in January 1845 to offer Dorr his freedom on the condition that he took an oath of allegiance, which he refused to do.